~ 4 MIN READ

 - Communicate your goals internally (and possibly externally).
 Does everyone in your organization understand the goals and why you selected them?
 The entire company is involved in reaching them, so every department and every individual should understand how their performance impacts the goals—and therefore, the overall success of the company.

 - Make sure you have good data for the related measures.
-Once your goals have been set, select measures that will help you monitor performance toward each goal.
+Once your goals have been set, select measures (also known as key performance indicators) that will help you monitor performance toward each goal.
 Ensuring you have data that informs each measure is imperative.

 Don’t forget to reward your organization as you hit your goals!